Self-Determination

 Description: Developed in collaboration between VCU's School of Social Work and the Partnership for People with Disabilities, LEAP provides training on healthy relationships and information about preventing abuse to adults with disabilities.
 LEAP was developed by a multidisciplinary team that included people with disabilities and their families, along with representatives from domestic violence, child advocacy, social services, health, LGBTQ+ and disability advocacy agencies.
 People with...

-Description: PEATC provides a variety of Transition to Adulthood Resources and topics on Supported Decision-Making include: Supported Decision-Making and Special Education Transition Services Supported Decision-Making in Vocational Rehabilitation PEATC has developed some new resource documents about Supported Decision-Making in collaboration with the ACLU: Supported Decision-Making Brainstorming When Do I Need Support New Resource Document: Supported Decision-Making and Your Health
+Description: Transition to Adulthood Resources - PEATC provides a variety of Transition to Adulthood Resources and topics on Supported Decision-Making include: Supported Decision-Making in Special Education Programs Supported Decision-Making and Special Education Transition Services Supported Decision-Making in Vocational Rehabilitation

 Description: In this resource, you will learn about an option called Supported Decision-Making that may help students with disabilities learn to make their own decisions, live as independently as they can, and avoid unnecessary guardianship.
 We’ll also show you ways you can request and receive Supported Decision-Making supports and services from Special Education programs.